-(a) the financial records of the Group have been properly maintained and the financial statements give a true and fair view of the Group's operations; and

-(b) the existing internal controls addressing the financial, operational, compliance, information technology risks and risk management systems are adequate.
+- (a) the financial records have been properly maintained and the financial statements for the financial year under review give a true and fair view of the Company's operations and finances; and - (b) the Company's risk management and internal control systems are adequate and effective throughout the financial year.

 The Company outsources its internal audit function to an independent accountancy firm, M.S.
 Wong & Co. from Johor Bahru, Johor, Malaysia.
-The initial scope of the audit generally covers operational, financial controls, risk management and information technology of the two main manufacturing subsidiaries of the Group, viz.
-Fujiplates Manufacturing Sdn Bhd ("FPM") and Fuji Roto Gravure Sdn Bhd ("FRG").
-However, with the cessation of production of printing plates and reduced scale of operations in FPM, future audits will focus primarily on FRG.
+The scope of the audit generally covers operational, financial controls, risk management and information technology of the main manufacturing subsidiary of the Group, i.e. Fuji Roto Gravure Sdn Bhd ("FRG").
 The internal auditors reports their findings and recommendations to the AC and follow up on actions implemented in their next audit review.
-The AC reviews the scope and results of the internal audit plan for FY2014 and their evaluation of the system of internal controls, the AC is satisfied that the internal audit function is adequately resourced and has the appropriate standing within the Group.
+The AC reviews the scope and results of the internal audit annually and ensures that the internal audit function is adequately resourced.
+Following the review of the internal audit plan for FY2015 and their evaluation of the system of internal controls, the AC is satisfied that the internal audit function is adequately resourced and has the appropriate standing within the Group.

 The AC has adopted a whistle-blowing policy which provides well-defined and accessible channels in the Group through which employees may raise concerns about possible improprieties in matters of financial reporting or other matters such as the encounter of any improper conduct within the Group.
-The AC did not receive any complaint during FY2014.
+The AC did not receive any complaint during FY2015.
 Procedures are in place for the proper follow-up and investigations of such whistle-blowing incidents, as and when they arise.
+The Group plans to extend the whistle-blowing policy to members of the public as well, and the Company will amend the policy and make the necessary public disclosure in due course.